ObliqueMotion/nuttiest/README.md

 The nuttiest way to write unit tests in C++.

 ## Description
-Nuttiest (an anagram for "unit test") is lightweight C++ framework for writing single-threaded unit tests with simple comparisons.
+Nuttiest (an anagram for "unit test") is lightweight C++ framework for writing unit tests with simple comparisons.
 The syntax is inspired by Rust's syntax for unit testing.
 I made this for myself, but anyone may use it as he or she sees fit.
+Unit tests will run sequentially and are not suited to run in parallel at this time.

 ## How to Integrate into a Project